noelwelsh/noelwelsh.com/content/posts/2026-04-23-guis-as-effect-systems.md

 Note that event handling requires storing state between frames.
 For example, a mouse click is differentiated from a mouse drag by the starting and ending locations of the click events.

+It's clear we can view this as capability-passing; the `ui` value is exactly the capability to create components and handle events.
+The layout tree and event graph simply don't exist in this model, except in the internal state of `ui` where the application programmer doesn't have to deal with them.
+The immediate-mode approach does seem very ergonomic, but it has some serious limitations.
-The immediate mode approach does not cleanly handle layout that depends on child elements, or cycles in event handling.
+For example, it cannot cleanly handle layout that depends on child elements, or cycles in event handling.
 Consider the form example at the start of this post.
 When the button is clicked we clear the input.
-The button is rendered after the input and, therefore, at the point in time when we render the input we do not know if the button has been clicked. egui allows the programmer to [request rerendering][equi-rerender] to deal with such situations.
+The button is rendered after the input and, therefore, at the point in time when we render the input we do not know if it should be cleared or not. egui allows the programmer to [request rerendering][egui-rerender] to deal with such situations, but this only pushes the problem of correctness onto the application programmer instead of solving it.

 ### Solid